From movie theaters to opera houses, and concert halls to TV channels, there is a world of English-language entertainment in the UAE.

 The United Arab Emirates is a major cultural and entertainment hotspot for expats and locals who call it home.
 Needless to say, if you are moving there, you will have a variety of arts to explore; without the language barrier.

-Since around 75% of the population of Dubai is made up of expats, the city boasts a thriving English-language entertainment scene.
+Since around 75% of the population of Dubai is made up of expats, the city boasts a thriving English-language entertainment scene and quality nightlife.
 Whether you want to catch a movie or play at one of the state-of-the-art multiplexes or watch TV at home, you aren’t short on options.
 Here is some of the best English-language entertainment in the UAE.

 For ultimate luxury, however, you can relax in the plush leather reclining chairs in the private lounge at Roxy Platinum Plus.
 Alternatively, you can head to one of the two Vox OUTDOOR cinemas and enjoy the latest flicks under the stars; with a cool cocktail in hand.
 And if you fancy a beer and snacks with your movie, then pop to the Jebel Ali Recreation Club; the first licensed theater which opened back in 2018.